yeasy/cello-archived/docs/arch.md

 * Micro-service: Means we decouple various functions to individual micro services.
 No service will crash others whatever it would do.
 * Fault-resilience: Means we do not assume any service is stable or persistent, such as the database may get disconnected any time.
 * Scalability: Try best to distribute the services, to mitigate centralized bottle neck.

+## Node Types

+There are two kinds of nodes: Master and Compute.

+Master node will run the poolmanager services, while compute nodes serve as container hosts.

+Master will use remote API to start and stop hyperledger clusters in those compute nodes.

 ## Components

-There are two main components: Master and Node.

-Master node will run the poolmanager services, while docker nodes serve as docker hosts.

-Master will use remote API to start and stop hyperledger clusters in those docker hosts.
+* `admin`: Provide the dashboard for the pool administrator, also the core engine to maintain everything.
+* `app`: Provide the restful api for other system to apply/release/list chains.
+* `watchdog`: periodly checking system status, keep everything healthy and clean.

 ## Implementation